-Traditional crab and lobster pots used to be made out of wood, usually willow and rope.
+Traditional crab and lobster pots used to be made out of wood and rope.
 However, these have been replaced by much stronger and durable modern plastic and metal designs.
-Just like ghost nets lobster and crab pots will continue to catch once they have been lost or abandoned.
-However, unlike nets there is a simple solution to prevent or at least massively reduce the destructive potential of lost lobster crabs and pots – the ‘rot out panel’.
-The panel on one side of the pot is tied in place with cord or string made out of a biodegradable material such as cotton.
-This will secure the panel in place for a fishing session but if the pot is lost the cord will soon rot away in the seawater and the panel will fall away, allowing any crabs inside to escape.
-This obviously prevents ghost fishing from taking place and prevents crabs being killed unnecessarily.
-Most crab pots sold around the world are fitted with some form of rot out panel and in some parts of the world it is a legal requirement to fish with pots with a rot out panel in place.
+Just like ghost nets, lobster and crab pots will continue to catch once they have been lost or abandoned, but unlike nets, there is a simple solution to prevent or at least significantly reduce the destructive potential of lost lobster crabs and pots – the ‘rot out panel’.
+This is a panel on the side of the pot which is tied in place with cord or string, while in some cases the panel itself is made out of a biodegradable plant-based material.
+This will secure the panel in place while it is used for fishing but if the pot is lost the cord (or the panel itself) will begin to biodegrade and will eventually fall away, allowing any crabs or lobsters inside to escape.
+Many crab pots sold around the world are fitted with some form of rot out panel and in some parts of the world it is a legal requirement to use crab and lobster pots which are fitted with a rot out panel.

 Recreational anglers can also be responsible for forms of ghost fishing.
-Rigs which are lost due to snags still have a baited hook attached to them and fish will obviously take these baits and effectively become tethered to the seabed.
-There is little that can be done to stop this from happening.
-However, each hook can only catch a single fish meaning the number of fish killed in this way is a tiny fraction of the numbers of fish caught by the ghost nets left by commercial vessels.
+Rigs that are lost due to snags still have a baited hook attached to them can continue to catch fish – a problem which has no easy solution.
+Anglers can minimise this by using rigs that have a weak link release so the majority of the rig can be retrieved if the weight becomes snagged and using other methods and techniques to reduce snags.
+It also has to be noted that each hook on a lost rig can only catch a single fish meaning the number of fish killed in this way is a tiny fraction of the number of fish caught by the ghost nets left by commercial vessels.

 Problems and Solutions

-Even if ghost nets can be found then recovering them from the sea is an expensive, dangerous and time consuming operation.
-However, it is more common for divers to go down to a ghost net and bring it back to the surface using floats.
+Even if ghost nets can be found then recovering them from the sea is an expensive, dangerous and time-consuming operation, with only a small number of specialised charities and ocean conservation organisations having the resources to locate and recover ghost nets.
 Due to the danger of becoming tangled in the nets both British and American authorities state that ghost nets should only be removed by fully trained and professional divers and volunteers should not attempt to remove ghost nets.